spacemeshos/testnet-guide/guide/status.md

 </center>

-## What to do next?
+## Doing More With the Spacemesh App

-Follow these tutorials to become a Spacemesh maestro:
+Follow these guides to become a Spacemesh maestro:

 - [Pay someone](send_coin.md) with Spacemesh coins
 - [Get paid](get_coin.md) with Spacemesh coins